-This is our review of the Aspire Executive Lounge at Bristol Airport.
+This is our review of the Escape Executive Lounge at Bristol Airport.

 Reader Wendy kindly sent us a review of the Aspire Executive Lounge at Bristol Airport.
 We have previously covered the other lounge at Bristol, Aspire Plus, in this review.

 You can find all of our other UK airport lounge reviews here.
 We’re making good progress now!